The permaculture design principles described here are the guidelines that you follow when you plan your permaculture garden.

-For anybody designing a small farm or a commercial operation along permaculture principles this is a crucial step that needs to be done by someone who is suitably qualified and experienced.
-(A permaculture design course is a way to gain that knowledge and experience.)
+If you want to design a small farm or a commercial operation along permaculture principles then this is a crucial step.
+It should be done by someone who is suitably qualified and experienced.

 You don't have to be a landscape designer or a certified permaculturist to use and implement permaculture principles and guidelines in your home garden.

 Your garden is a great place to experiment with permaculture design and experience its power and effectiveness first hand.
-This site will help you and point you in the right direction.
+I wrote this website to help you and point you in the right direction.